ministryofjustice/moj-s3-virus-scan/README.md

 Note: any bucket that uses this service will need to give permissions to the application to read object and to tag them.

+### S3 Bucket Permissions ###

+To download and tag a file in the S3 bucket, create an IAM user with the appropriate permissions for the bucket(s) you need it to access.
+See the [Creating the Buckets Secret](#creating-the-buckets-secret) section for more info.